Anello-Photonics/docs-A1/getting_started_quick.rst

 |
 **Congratulations!!!**
-You have completed the A-1 setup!
+You have completed the EVK setup!
 To collect data, please refer to Section 3.
-Note that the A-1 performance will improve after several minutes of driving.
+Note that the EVK performance will improve after several minutes of driving.